School of Computing, Science & Engineering

 Mathematical Methods 3

-The project will give you the opportunity to develop a mathematical model within one of the challenging research theme areas prioritised by EPSRC and the EU Research Council and of benefit and importance to society.
+The project will give you the opportunity to develop a mathematical model within a challenging research theme, including those areas prioritised by EPSRC and the EU Research Council and of benefit and importance to society.
 These are: climate, nanotechnology, renewable energy and sustainable economics.
 The aim is for you to demonstrate your understanding of the application of mathematics to one of these areas and give you an opportunity to demonstrate your knowledge, understanding and skills.

 You will gain the skills to derive the incompressible Navier-Stokes equations of a viscous fluid, and the ensuing Stokes, Oseen and Euler equations.
 You will also learn how to obtain solutions to the Stokes equation and Oseen equation in terms of the Green's integral representation by singular force solutions and how to apply to this a variety of problems, in particular flow past slender and thin bodies.